Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Developer Churn Prediction (RQ3)

 We adopt a leave-one-out methodology that excludes one target repository entirely from training, using all time windows from the remaining repositories as training instances.
 Specifically, for a dataset of $n$ repositories, we train on $(n-1) \times w_i$ instances, where $w_i$ represents the number of valid time windows for repository $i$, and evaluate on all time windows of the held-out repository.
 This inductive approach provides a robust assessment of cross-project generalizability while maximizing the utilization of temporal data across repositories.
-To address class imbalance inherent in churn prediction tasks, we apply the Synthetic Minority Oversampling Technique (SMOTE) \cite{10.5555/1622407.1622416} to the aggregated training data from all time windows.
-We combine SMOTE with balanced class weighting in the logistic regression model to further mitigate class imbalance effects.
-We utilize Balanced Accuracy as evaluation metric.
-It provides robust performance assessment in the presence of class imbalance, ensuring equal importance to both churn detection and retention prediction accuracy.
-To ensure statistical reliability, we execute each leave-one-out experiment across five independent runs using different random seeds, quantifying prediction variance and providing confidence intervals.
-All continuous features are standardized using the \texttt{StandardScaler} of the machine learning package \texttt{scikit-learn}.
-Time windows containing only one class are excluded from evaluation to prevent an artificial inflation of performance metrics.

-\paragraph{Network-based Features} Our features summarized in \cref{tab:features} consider various aspects of developer behavior and the topology of co-editing networks.
-To study the importance of directed relationships, we perform predictions both for directed and undirected version of the co-editing network.
-Network features include metrics like node degree for undirected networks, in-and out-degree for directed networks, the topological distance and connection strength to the founder of a project, as well as betweenness and closeness centrality (both for directed networks).
-We also consider features of temporal activity patterns such as inactivity periods, developer tenure in terms of time, and the number of prior commits.
+To address class imbalance, we use balanced class weighting and evaluate using Balanced Accuracy, ensuring equal importance to churn detection and retention prediction.
+For GNN models, we perform a hyperparameter search over hidden dimensions, layer depth, learning rate, and dropout.
+All experiments use five independent runs with different random seeds, and features are standardized prior to training.